 There are many mediums an artist can use to paint (or draw) photorealistically.
-The most common are oils, acrylics (paintbrushed or airbrushed), watercolor, graphite, colored pencil, and pastel.
+The most common are oils, acrylics (paintbrushed or airbrushed), watercolor, graphite, colored pencil, pastel, and even alcohol markers.
 The majority of my photorealist work is done in acrylics using a paintbrush (as opposed to an airbrush), although I have used watercolor and colored pencil as well.
 For the purposes of this write-up, I'll focus mainly on acrylics.

 Table of Contents